libretro/docs/docs/development/coding-standards.md

 ### C89 Compatibility

-All code contributed to RetroArch must be compliant with the "C89" coding standard etablished by [ANSI X3.159-1989](https://web.archive.org/web/20110306044509/http://flash-gordon.me.uk/ansi.c.txt).
+All code contributed to RetroArch must be compliant with the "C89" coding standard established by [ANSI X3.159-1989](https://web.archive.org/web/20110306044509/http://flash-gordon.me.uk/ansi.c.txt).

 ####  Variable declaration
 To maintain C89 compatibility, declare all local variables at the beginning of their respective scope blocks, rather than inline at the time of their first use.